Average two-year mortgage rate dips below 5% for first time since mini-budget

 “However, while mortgage rates have followed the mood music set by successive cuts to the Bank of England base rate, homeowners and first-time buyers may have to wait longer for more substantial cuts.

-Ms Truss’s chancellor Kwasi Kwarteng revealed a spending review in 2022, which included £45bn in unfunded tax cuts and caused turmoil in the UK financial markets.
+Ms Truss’s chancellor, Kwasi Kwarteng, announced a spending review in 2022, which included £45bn in unfunded tax cuts and caused turmoil in the UK financial markets.

+Mortgage rates surged after the September 2022 statement, delivered as part of a “growth plan”.

+On October 20 2022, the average two-year fixed-rate mortgage hit a peak of 6.65%, amid the market volatility.